MORGAN SILLS

 MORGAN SILLS is an award-winning Arts Administrator, Producer, and Director with Broadway, off-Broadway, and regional theatre credits.

 As a partner in Driemeyer-Sills Productions, he was on the producing team of the NYC run of Drew Droege’s Happy Birthday Doug (2020, return engagement June 2022), at off-Broadway’s Soho Playhouse and now streaming on BroadwayHD.
 He produced the Irish comedy Party Face at New York City Center, starring Academy Award winner Hayley Mills and directed by Amanda Bearse.
-He was also one of the producers of the New York production of Shear Madness, which ran more than 600 performances.
+He was also one of the producers of the New York production of Shear Madness, which ran more than 600 performances at New World Stages and the Davenport Theatre.

 Since spring 2022, Morgan has served as Executive Director of Bradshaw Performing Arts Center, a five-venue arts and entertainment and event space in Pinehurst, NC.
-In his first year, he inaugurated four programming series.
-Among the acts he has booked into BPAC: Jimmy Webb, Garrison Keillor, Charo, Kelli O’Hara, The Gatlin Brothers, Paulo Szot, Paul Taylor Dance Company, Joe DeVito, Becky Robinson, Jim Caruso’s Cast Party with Billy Stritch, The Four Freshmen, and Klea Blackhurst.
+He has inaugurated multiple programming series and turned the proscenium space into a favorite stop for professional touring groups.
+Among the acts he has booked into BPAC: Paul Reiser, Shaun Cassidy, Sheena Easton, Jimmy Webb, Garrison Keillor, Charo, Kelli O’Hara, The Gatlin Brothers, Paulo Szot, Paul Taylor Dance Company, Joe DeVito, Becky Robinson, Jim Caruso’s Cast Party with Billy Stritch, The Four Freshmen, The Glenn Miller Orchestra, Alonzo Bodden, Rondell Sheridan, Becky Robinson, and Klea Blackhurst.
+Beginning in 2022, BPAC has been the winner of the annual “Best of the Pines” - Best Performing Arts Venue.

 Morgan has worked as a regional theatre director of plays and musicals.
 At Millbrook Playhouse, Morgan directed Dial 'M' for Murder (2015), Steel Magnolias (2016), Wait Until Dark (2017), Sexy Laundry (2019), and Deathtrap (2021).
 He has also directed multiple productions of Forever Plaid, including both Forever Plaid and Plaid Tidings (2013) at Temple Theatre (NC) and Forever Plaid at Shawnee Playhouse (PA) in 2014.
 In October 2019, he enjoyed working on his sixteenth production of Forever Plaid, directing the show at Artistree Music Theatre Festival (VT).
-At Judson Theatre Company, he directed Buyer & Cellar and Mrs. Mannerly.
+At Judson Theatre Company, he directed Buyer & Cellar (2022), Butterflies are Free (2024), and Mrs. Mannerly (2024).

 During his fifteen years as a professional actor, Morgan toured the continental United States performing in multiple national companies of Forever Plaid (playing each of the four Plaids) and appeared in New York, regional, and stock productions of a myriad of plays and musicals.
 Television audiences enjoyed Morgan’s multiple appearances singing the “Top Ten List” as a Late Show Caroler on The Late Show with David Letterman.
 Morgan produced and performed three concert evenings that played New York and around the country: The Roger Edens Songbook (MAC Award nomination), The Johnny Mercer Songbook, and The Lyrics Of Oscar Hammerstein II.
 Also a writer and lover of theatre history, Morgan contributed to the Theatermania Guide To Musical Theatre Recordings and did archival print research for Rick McKay’s landmark documentary film Broadway: the Golden Age.

-Driemeyer-Sills Productions has several projects in development for future New York productions.
 Morgan currently divides his time between Manhattan, Pinehurst, and wherever his work takes him.
-He is a graduate of the Commercial Theatre Institute’s Advanced Producing Program and a member of Actors' Equity Association (AEA) and SAG-AFTRA.
+He is a graduate of the Commercial Theatre Institute’s Advanced Producing Program and though he no longer performs, he remains a member of Actors' Equity Association (AEA) and SAG-AFTRA.